-According to the Federation of American Scientists, there are nine nations in the world with nuclear arms.
-Together, they hold a military stockpile of about 9,400 nuclear weapons.
+According to the Federation of American Scientists, there are nine countries having nuclear weapons.
+Together, the military stockpile is about 9,400.

 Each country of the world holds the exact nature and number of its military possessions as a closely guarded secret.
 The holding of nuclear weapons is all the more confidential in nature.
 The data currently available is sourced from public records, an in-depth analysis of the country’s nuclear research programs, historic deployment records, and informed estimates.